Carlene Carter: Career

-Carter's revived her solo career with the album I Fell in Love, in 1990.
+Carter revived her solo career with the album I Fell in Love, in 1990.
 The album and title song topped the US country albums and singles charts, respectively.
-Following a lengthy stint living in the UK and in the run-up to her divorce from English singer-songwriter Nick Lowe, Carter had returned to the U.S., where in 1988 she met musician Howie Epstein, bassist in Tom Petty and The Heartbreakers.
+Following a lengthy stint living in the UK and in the run-up to her divorce from English singer-songwriter Nick Lowe, Carter had returned to the U.S., where in 1988 she met musician Howie Epstein, bassist in Tom Petty and the Heartbreakers.
 Epstein helped Carter get her career back on track, producing I Fell in Love and co-authoring its title track with longtime collaborator, Milwaukee writer Perry M. Lamek.
-In 1991, the song "I Fell in Love" earned a Grammy nomination for Best Female Country Vocal Performance.
+In 1991, the song "I Fell in Love" earned a Grammy Award nomination for Best Female Country Vocal Performance.
 The album, which featured straight-ahead, retro-sounding country (unlike her prior work, which had combined country, rock and roll and pop sounds) was among the first successes of the 1990s "neotraditionalist" movement in country.

 Three years later, Epstein produced Carter's follow-up CD Little Love Letters, featuring the hit "Every Little Thing", which was one of the top-rated music videos of the year.

 Carter provided the voice of Red in the 1994 Williams pinball machine, Red & Ted's Road Show, designed by Pat Lawlor.
-A clip of Carter's hit, "Every Little Thing", is played after the player scores a jackpot.
-A picture of Carter appears in the game's back glass artwork.
+Clips from her song "Every Little Thing" are featured during the game, and a picture of her appears on the backglass.

 Carter had a cameo appearance in the 1994 film Maverick.
 She played a waitress on the gambling casino ship run by Commodore Duvall (James Coburn).